Save Money on Your Summer Energy Bill with These HVAC Tips and Tricks

 As the spring season transitions into the hot, grueling days of summer, there’s no better feeling in the world than to escape the heat and stay cool inside your home.
 With the kind of summer heat that people have to deal with these days, it’s hard to let a day pass without running the AC system at full blast.
 However, that also means you have to brace yourself for the huge energy bill waiting to greet you at the end of the month.

-While saving money on energy bill may not be the first thing on your mind as the temperatures soar, you don’t have to break the bank to keep yourself comfortable.
+While saving money on energy bills may not be the first thing on your mind as the temperatures soar, you don’t have to break the bank to keep yourself comfortable.
 Your home AC unit may be a power-devouring machine, but there are still ways to cut down energy consumption amidst sweltering summer heat, starting with a scheduled AC repair and maintenance.

 Give your air conditioning system an upgrade

 Taking energy-saving seriously may mean going for a system upgrade.
-Since heating and cooling your home makes up for almost half of your energy consumption, investing in a more energy-efficient HVAC system is a wise move that’s bound to result to more significant savings in the long run.
+Since heating and cooling your home makes up for almost half of your energy consumption, investing in a more energy-efficient HVAC system is a wise move that’s bound to result in more significant savings in the long run.

 When upgrading your air conditioner, make sure to look for Energy Star certified units that have high EER (Energy Efficiency Ratio) and SEER (Seasonal Energy Efficiency Ratio) ratings as they are 15% more efficient than the other models in the market.
 While you’re at it, you might want to consider switching the rest of your appliances to Energy Star certified device.